AndrewH1188/go-tennis-ms1/README.md

 I’m not expecting the users to make the connection between the image and the sayings.
 The image complements the page layout and colour theme too.
 So users are able to use the contact form I will overlay a transparent box to help users see the form better.

 ## Wireframes
-[View](https://github.com/AndrewH1188/go-tennis/blob/1276f7341b746d14dc45546e5870d2f93ec737f3/wireframes.pdf) the wireframes that I have created using Balsamiq.
-All of the wireframes have been uploaded into the same PDF for ease of accessability.
+The original wireframes can be found [here](/workspace/go-tennis-ms1/original-wireframes.pdf) These wireframes were very basic and all pages were going to look the same.
+After having my first mentor session with Antonija Simic I set to work to create something a lot different, but with some elements that were the same.

 ### Changes to wireframes
+To view the new wireframes that I have created using [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwieuGBhAsEiwA1Ly_nRpVy2nQlPQyvPKufSrbI7syDEct7PMuOmzBSyoyuDh_ofosfd1V8BoCI20QAvD_BwE) please click [here](/workspace/go-tennis-ms1/wireframes.pdf) .
-The original wireframes that I have [here](https://github.com/AndrewH1188/go-tennis/blob/1276f7341b746d14dc45546e5870d2f93ec737f3/wireframes.pdf) my mentor Antonija Simic said looked good but needed some parts removing as it looked too much like a newspaper.
+my mentor Antonija Simic said looked good but needed some parts removing as it looked too much like a newspaper.
-The wireframes havent been changes as there were minimal changes but the actual site that has been produced as the final outcome shows these changes.
+The wireframes haven't been changes as there were minimal changes but the actual site that has been produced as the final outcome shows these changes.
 These changes are mainly removing colours from behind headings as well as changing some colours to suit better in areas such as the footer and the about us section to make this look more like a website and less like a newspaper.
 In respect of the design the changes that have been implemented look a lot better on the actual site.
 I have the designs here that were then done in Adobe Indesign based on the helpful and constructive feedback from my mentor Antonija Simic.

+All of the wireframes have been uploaded into the same PDF for ease of accessability.

 ## Features
 * Responsive on all browsers and devices regardless of viewport size